mkerin/LEMMA/README.md

 - LD-scores (we recommend using GCTA with a window of size `--ld-wind 1000`)
 - MAF of each SNP obtained from the UKBiobank MFI files.

-To convert into the file format expected by LEMMA we have provided a brief Rscript.
+To convert into the file format expected by LEMMA we have provided a brief Rscript `scripts/preprocess_ldms_groups.R`.
-*TBD*

-Then run the following
+Then run the heritability analysis as follows
 ```
 mpirun -n 1 build/lemma_1_0_0 \
   --RHEreg --n-RHEreg-samples 20 --n-RHEreg-jacknife 100 --random-seed 1 \